Cyclone Ingrid: Papua New Guinea

 Rough seas produced by Cyclone Ingrid capsized a boat off the coast of Papua New Guinea, killing five of the 13 occupants.
+A village southeast of Port Moresby was significantly damaged following a large storm surge.

 Queensland

 Damages from the storm in Queensland amounted to A$5.3 million (US$4.1 million).

+Ingrid was the most powerful tropical cyclone to cross the Great Barrier Reef since 1918.
+The cyclone impacted the far northern part of the reef, which had not experienced significant wind and wave events for decades.
+Major coral breakage and dislodgement were recorded along a narrow strip surrounding the path where winds were estimated to have exceeded 33 m/s.
+Minor damage was observed up to 160 km south of the cyclone's track.

 Northern Territory

 The isolated communities along the coast of Northern Territory suffered considerable damage, and there was localised flooding in the coastal areas due to high tides.

 On Croker Island, 30 homes sustained damage, some of which lost their roofs, numerous trees were downed, power was cut to most residences, cars were completely destroyed and numerous roads were damaged.
 Nearly all trees on the island were leveled by 290 km/h wind gusts.
 Schools were reportedly destroyed in addition to several homes.
 Much of the infrastructure of the Tiwi Islands was affected, some suffering consequential damage due to trees falling on buildings and vehicles.
 Damages on the islands amounted to A$5 million (US$3.9 million).
 Throughout the Northern Territory, an additional A$10 million (US$6.4 million) in damages resulted from Ingrid.

+On Nhulunbuy, damage was limited, with only fallen trees, power lines being reported along with no injuries.

 Darwin experienced high winds and heavy rain, but was only affected by the southern edge of the cyclone.